infinitered/ignite-bowser/readme.md

 - Reactotron (requires 2.x)
 - And more!

-To see it in action, check out these [examples](https://github.com/infinitered/ignite-bowser-examples)!
+To see it in action, check out the [Chain React 2019 Conference App](https://github.com/infinitered/ChainReactApp2019)!

 ## Quick Start